 - 13.1.
 The academy site is surrounded by a continuous perimeter fence or wall to reduce the risk of unauthorised access and egress. - 13.2.
-All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light. - 13.3.
-We check the identity of all visitors and volunteers coming into the academy.
-Visitors are expected to sign in and out using our electronic sign-in system and to display a visitor's badge on a red lanyard while on the academy site.
+All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light.

+- 13.3.
+We check the identity of all visitors and volunteers coming into academy.
+Visitors are expected to sign in and out in the office visitors' log and to display a visitor's badge while on the academy site.

 Any individual who is not known or identifiable will be challenged for clarification and reassurance. - 13.4.
 The academy will not accept the behaviour of any individual, parent or anyone else, that threatens academy security or leads others, child or adult, to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to the academy site.

-14. Use of academy premises for non-academy activities
+14. Use of academy premises for non-academy/activities

 - 14.1.
 When we hire or rent out academy facilities or premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we always ensure that appropriate arrangements are in place to keep children safe. - 14.2.
 When the services or activities being provided are under the direct supervision or management of the academy, then arrangements for child protection outlined within this policy will apply. - 14.3.
 When services or activities are being provided separately by another body this will not necessarily be the case.
-The academy will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed) and that they follow the safeguarding arrangements in Keeping Children Safe in Out-Of-School Settings; and ensure that there are arrangements in place to liaise with the academy on these matters where appropriate.

-14.4.
-The academy will also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.

-Please see the hire and letting policy for further detail.
+The academy will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed) and that they follow the safeguarding arrangements in Keeping Children Safe in Out-Of-School Settings; and ensure that there are arrangements in place to liaise with the academy on these matters where appropriate. - 14.4.
+The academy will also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement. - Please see the hire and letting policy for further detail.
+(Ensure the hire and letting policy references Keeping Children Safe in Out-Of-School Settings in regard to detailing the safeguarding arrangements academies and colleges should expect providers to have in place.)